yallungrai277/laravel-k8s/README.md

 or running. simply remove it from the yaml file and run below.
 (Will work since the cli image is already built on docker compose up).

 -   docker run [cli_image_name] php artisan migrate [and so on for any other cmds].
+-   You can now access your app under `localhost`.
+-   Under your `/etc/hosts` file add in an entry for `127.0.0.1 laravel-k8s.test`.
+This step is optional and after this now your site is locally available on `laravel-k8s.test`.

 ### CS-Fixer